ionos-deploy-now/documentation/content/docs/github-actions-customization.md

 #### Description
 Combining your source code and dependencies to build a runnable instance of your web project.
 #### How to edit
-Editing commands or adding new commands in building steps of `.github/workflows/deploy-now.yaml` for `workflow v1` or `.github/workflows/[project-name]-build.yaml` for `workflow v2`.
+Editing commands or adding new commands in building steps of the workflow file.
 #### Example
 ``` yaml
       - name: Build Node assets